Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proof of the minimax results

+The case $\beta >1$ can be treated similarly with a non-accurate constant in the lower bound.
+The reason for this is that we cannot work with the optimal recovery kernel for $\beta >1$ due to the fact that $K_\beta$ can take negative values in this case. \end{proof}

 \begin{remark} The results in Theorem \ref{Upper_bound}, \ref{thm_adaptivity} and \ref{thm_simple_hypothesis} and their auxiliary results (in particular Theorem \ref{weak_conv}) were derived under the assumption that the diffusion $X$ is started in the invariant density, i.e. $X_0\sim\mu_b$.
-As outlined in Remark \ref{remark_moment_invariant} and given in detail in Subsection~\ref{A3_SubSec}, the moment inequality for the deviation of the normalized local time and invariant density given in Proposition \ref{moments_local-invariant} remains valid under the assumption that $X_0=x_0\in [-A,A]$ is fixed.
+As outlined in Remark \ref{remark_moment_invariant}, the moment inequality for the deviation of the normalized local time and invariant density given in Proposition \ref{moments_local-invariant} remains valid under the assumption that $X_0=x_0\in [-A,A]$ is fixed.
 Our results used stationarity, i.e. $X_0\sim \mu_b$, only via Proposition \ref{moments_local-invariant} and hence, Theorem \ref{Upper_bound}, \ref{thm_adaptivity} and \ref{thm_simple_hypothesis} remain valid if the diffusion $X$ is started at a fixed point $X_0=x_0\in [-A,A]$. \\ A closer look reveals that one only needs the uniform stochastic convergence

 to derive these theorems, which is a weaker statement than the moment inequality in Proposition~\ref{moments_local-invariant}. \end{remark}